RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-08-01-challenge.md

 ![Challenge Accepted](/img/blog/challenge-accepted.jpg)

-The challenge is to make a Quine in Ruby, a program that does not receive any input parameters and the output is the program source code[https://en.wikipedia.org/wiki/Quine_(computing)] further, the code must be obfuscated, it means, it should be written, so that to it succeed when it is executed but it is not readable by a human.
+The challenge is to make a Quine in Ruby, a program that does not receive any input parameters and the output is the program (source code)[https://en.wikipedia.org/wiki/Quine_(computing)] further, the code must be obfuscated, it means, it should be written, so that to it succeed when it is executed but it is not readable by a human.
 The source code must be original and unprecedented, and obfuscation must be done by hand.

-You have until August 15 at 11:59 PM to send us your response, it must be sent as a private gist to our e-mail organizers@rubyconf.co.
+You have until August 15 at 11:59 PM to send us your response, it must be sent as a private gist to our e-mail <a mailto="organizers@rubyconf.co">organizers@rubyconf.co</a>.

 The winner will be selected choose based only on the size of the sent file.